East Cowes Castle: John Nash (1798 - 1835)

 John Nash, the famous architect, designed many famous London buildings, including Buckingham Palace and Marble Arch.
 Many of his commissions came from the Prince Regent, who would later become King George IV.
 Nash also designed many Isle of Wight buildings, including Newport Town Hall, Whippingham Church, and Northwood House.
 He also designed the IW County Club, which is the ornate arched building on the corner of Newport High Street and St James' Square.

 In July 1817, the Prince Regent dined at the castle, with four hundred soldiers from Parkhurst Barracks forming a guard of honour.

 In October 1818, Lady Anne Romilly, wife of Sir Samuel Romilly, died after a long illness, whilst staying as a guest of John Nash at East Cowes Castle.
 Her husband was so distraught that he committed suicide just a few days later in his London home, by cutting his own throat.

 In 1819, just six months before his coronation as King George IV, the Prince Regent visited Nash again at East Cowes Castle, whilst touring on the Royal Yacht.
 In 1825, the Duke and the Duchess of Cambridge stayed at East Cowes Castle.
+In 1827 the artist J.M.W.
+Turner stayed as a guest of Nash where and attended the Cowes Regatta.
+He subsequently produced two pictures commissioned by Nash including East Cowes Castle.

 In August 1830, the Dauphiness and Duchess De Berri, accompanying the expatriated King of France, visited East Cowes Castle.
 The king had abdicated on 2 August and left France for England on 16 August, when it seemed that their safety was in jeopardy from angry mobs of French citizens.
 One of their first ports of call was Cowes and East Cowes.
 The Princesses were said to be charmed by the scenery of the island, although they complained of their 'stinted' lodgings at the Fountain Hotel.

 Nash lead an opulent lifestyle, entertaining important guests and royalty.
 However, in his later life, he was to fall out of favour and the spiraling costs of his project on Buckingham Palace was partly to do with this.
 The consequence of this, was that he never received the honours that might otherwise been bestowed upon him.

 The number of commissions he received dwindled and he got more and more into debt.
 It was reported that he died a pauper in 1835, after a long illness, leaving his widow to pay off his enormous debts.
 His furious creditors apparently went to East Cowes Castle, demanding his body.
 It was therefore taken to St James's Church, East Cowes in the dead of night for the funeral service.
 The castle and all of its contents were quickly sold in a number of auctions.
 Six years later, his executors were finally able to pay off his remaining debts, which even at that time were put at £15,000.